ymath-io/ymath.io/content/courses/floating-point/index.md.md

 Progressively larger sizes of integers give us more and more range, and we choose the size appropriate to our use case.

 Representing real numbers proves trickier.
 Unlike the integers, the real numbers have no element directly "after" $0$, so we can't index all of them.
-One option is to
+In fact, because there are infinite real numbers in any range on the real line, One option is to

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzNTcyODU1XX0=
+eyJoaXN0b3J5IjpbNjg2Njk1MTk0XX0=
 -->